associationforsoftwaretesting/whose/content/en/docs/test-design/risk-prioritization.md

 * Calculate the risk exposure i.e. Impact \* Probability
 * Action can be taken based on risk exposure, i.e. priority

-## How I\'d recommend someone learn this skill:
+## How I'd recommend someone learn this skill:

 Just take average situations in life.
 Consider what can go wrong for that situation.
 Determine the probability and impact based on the information you have at that moment.
-With a \"value\" for probability and impact, you can \'calculate\' the risk exposure.
+With a "value" for probability and impact, you can 'calculate' the risk exposure.

 ## Additional resources: